top of page

 What forms of payment do you take?

-Payment for sessions occurs at the conclusion of each appointment.
-Payment can be made in-person with a major credit card, or cash.
 You can also add your payment method (credit card or bank account) to your OWL (my scheduling service), and I can charge you automatically after the session.

-If fees remain unpaid within 24 hours after the sessionn, you will receive an email reminder.
+If fees remain unpaid within 24 hours after the session, you will receive an email reminder.
 After 7 days, we will call you to discuss possible barriers to payment and financing options.
 At 30 days, if fees remain unpaid and no arrangement can be reached, services may need to be paused until the balance is resolved.

 What is your cancellation policy?